Reid Carruthers: Career

 Carruthers played in the 2017 Canadian Olympic Curling Trials, leading his team to a 4–4 record, missing the playoffs.
 Carruthers would finally win another Manitoba championship in 2018, defeating a chicken-pox ridden Mike McEwen in the final.
 At the 2018 Tim Hortons Brier, the team missed the playoffs, going 5–6.
 After the Brier, Moskowy left the team and was replaced by spares for the remainder of the season.
 In March 2018, it was announced McEwen would be joining the rink for the 2018-19 curling season, and will throw last rocks with Carruthers throwing third and skipping.

 With McEwen joining the team, they found quick success finishing runner-up at the 2018 Elite 10 (September) to Brad Gushue.
-That would be the only Slam they would qualify in, missing the playoffs at the other six events.
+That was the only Slam they would qualified in, missing the playoffs at the other six events.
 They also missed the playoffs at the 2018 Canada Cup, going 0–6.
 They had a better tour season, winning the Stu Sells Toronto Tankard, Karuizawa International and the Ed Werenich Golden Wrench Classic.
 They also were successful at the 2019 Viterra Championship, defeating William Lyburn in the final.
 At the 2019 Tim Hortons Brier, Team Carruthers led Manitoba to a 6–5 record, just missing the playoffs.
 McEwen was officially named the teams skip for the 2019–20 season.

 Team McEwen had a more successful following season.
 On the tour, they never missed the playoffs and they won one event, the inaugural WCT Uiseong International Curling Cup.
 In Grand Slam play, they reached the quarterfinals of the Tour Challenge and the National and the semifinals of the Canadian Open.
-They would not defend their provincial title, losing the final of the 2020 Viterra Championship to Jason Gunnlaugson.
-They would still compete at the 2020 Tim Hortons Brier though, winning the Wild Card spot over Glenn Howard in the play-in game.
+They did not defend their provincial title, losing the final of the 2020 Viterra Championship to Jason Gunnlaugson.
+They still competed at the 2020 Tim Hortons Brier though, winning the Wild Card spot over Glenn Howard in the play-in game.
 Team McEwen finished the round robin and championship pool with a 7–4 record, which was a four-way tie for fourth.
 They faced John Epping in the first round of tiebreakers where they lost 8–5 and were eliminated.
 It would be the team's last event of the season as both the Players' Championship and the Champions Cup Grand Slam events were cancelled due to the COVID-19 pandemic.